-- Basic knowledge (mechanisms, causal factors, and modelling) about pipeline SCC
+- Basic knowledge about pipeline SCC

 - Monitoring techniques for pipeline SCC

 - Risk mitigation solutions

 The review on fundamental knowledge of pipeline SCC primarily focuses on understanding the underlying mechanisms, evolution of SCC over time, and various factors that influence the occurrence and progression of SCC.
 These topics were briefly discussed in the first quarterly report.
 In this report, additional insights have been provided to deepen the understanding of the complex interactions involved in pipeline SCC.